 Now that we know the possible consequences of selecting the wrong stack or just making our minds later, what is there to consider to make sure we make the best possible decision?

-4 constraints to consider when selecting your tech stack what projects could I apply machine learning?
+4 constraints to consider when selecting your tech stack and what projects could I apply machine learning?

 Keep in mind that there are some other context-related aspects of your business and the product itself you’re trying to build and we are leaving that on your side.
 But there are a few things that are common to every company and development and that you should take into account when choosing your technology stack, and those are what we can name as constraints, the conditions that restrict our ability to choose from the complete universe of technologies.
 Let’s dig deeper: